 There’s at least one constant to the photos adorning this concierge’s office window: the concierge himself.
 He’s fanatical about football and keeps over 100 photographs of him and his heroes sellotaped to the windows of his booth.
 You can find his quirky shrine inside the shopping forum between Calle del Carretas 12 and Calle de la Paz, which is also a fascinating portal that leads you through the 1980s and back out again.

-Discover even more things you’ve walked past 100 times in Ten offbeat finds in Madrid (Vol I).
+Discover even more things you’ve walked past 100 times in Ten no-frills finds in Madrid (Vol I).